dfinity/http-auth-poc/README.md

 ## Try It Out

-The todo app example is available on mainnet at https://a5eh2-zqaaa-aaaac-qad2a-cai.icp0.io/
+The todo app example is available on mainnet at https://a7hps-myaaa-aaaau-acuna-cai.icp3.io/, behind an [HTTP Gateway](https://github.com/ilbertt/http-gateway) that follows the new protocol.

 ### Components